 Claudia: you wanna get Gundelsheim or Midlessa Sauerkraut, put a McIntosh apple (cut up), bay leaves and Juniper berries as well as sugar and a beef boullion cube and let it cook for about an hour, Oh yeah, cut up an onion and put it in there as well

 Sunday at 10:58pm

-Gerald: We do 3# cabbage to 1 tbsp salt.
+Gerald: We do 3# cabbage to 1 tablespoon salt.
 Pack it down til brine forms (maybe top off) Weigh it down so the cabbage stays under the brine.
 Cover and wait.
-Sometimes we add caraway seeds, but plain ol’ kraut is best.
+Sometimes we add caraway seeds, but plain ol' kraut is best.
 This year we used 80# cabbage total.

 Monday at 8:02pm